kzsf/stroop_script/README.md

     Save the file.

 ## Run the script:
-In terminal, run the following command:
+In terminal, run the following commands:
 * python3 stroop_script.py